Turning Numbers into Narratives: The Art of Data Storytelling

 At its core, data storytelling is the ability to combine data, visuals, and narrative to communicate a compelling, actionable insight.
 It’s how analysts turn:

-“Here’s what the data says”
+“Here’s what the data says” into,

 “Here’s what it means, and here’s what we should do next.”